-Organized by the Smart’s 2016/17 Interpreters in Residence, The Belonging Collective, and inspired by Conversations with the Collection: Belonging, the day will feature a variety of small, intimate actions including interactive meals, artist-orchestrated experiences, micro-tours, performative readings, musical performances, shared reflections, and more.
+Organized by the Smart’s 2016/17 Interpreters in Residence, The Belonging Collective, and inspired by Conversations with the Collection: Belonging, the day will feature a variety of small, intimate actions and activities including shared meals, artist talks and workshops, gallery tours, performances, shared reflections, and more.

 Arts + Public Life Teen Arts Council • Sojourner Scholars • Red Line Service • Stockyard Institute

 American Theater Company • Quenna Lené Barrett • William Estrada • Ashley Finigan • Faheem Majeed and The Floating Museum • For the People Artists Collective • Free Street Theater • Sonia Gomez and the Race and Pedagogy Working Group • Grandma’s Kitchen • Mark Hereld • Lauren Meranda • The National Public Housing Museum • Dan Peterman • Audrey Petty • Sirat Chicago • Marya Spont-Lemus